 THIS EVENT IS CPD CERTIFIED

-This seminar will look at the next steps for improving initial teacher education in England and the introduction of the new Early Career Framework (ECF).
+This conference will examine the next steps for improving initial teacher training (ITT) in England.

-Further sessions look at the future of the ITE market, and its effectiveness.
+Further sessions look at improving the recruitment and training of teachers - and the future of the ITT market.

 The agenda also includes a senior keynote speaker confirmed from the Department for Education.